Faculty >Mindy Mechanic, Ph.D.

 Department of Psychology

-Dr. Mindy Mechanic is an associate professor in the Department of Psychology at California State University, Fullerton.
+Dr. Mindy Mechanic is a professor in the Department of Psychology at Cal State Fullerton.
 She is a clinical psychologist whose work focuses on the psychosocial consequences of violence, trauma and victimization with an emphasis on violence against women and other forms of interpersonal violence.
 Her work has addressed the mental health consequences of violence, such as Post-Traumatic Stress Disorder and depression as well as other important physical and social health outcomes.
 She also works in the areas of forensic psychology and frequently provides expert testimony in complex legal cases involving interpersonal violence.